Table of Contents

 Manufacturing pennies is costly and they are only worth one cent.
-They are made of mostly zinc and a small coating of copper, which the material and manufacture costs about 1.7 cents.
+They are made of mostly zinc and a small coating of copper, but the material and manufacturing costs about 1.7 cents.

-When the penny debuted in 1909 it was the first coin to have a portrait of a real person in the United States on the coin itself, in this case Abraham Lincoln.
+When the penny debuted in 1909, it was the first coin to have a portrait of a real person in the United States on the coin itself, and in this case Abraham Lincoln.

 7. The U.S. dollar(USD-$) is the most traded currency in the world and holds an 87.6% share of global turnover by value.

 The Euro is the second most traded currency in the world by value.
 These currencies are used all over the world daily.
 The U.S. dollar has even been adopted as the primary currency in some foreign nations.
 Panama uses American dollars as their primary currency.